Information about the Pupil Premium Grant

 Attendance Support and initiatives

-Below you will find the Pupil Premium Grant Action Plan and Impact report for the last academic year.
+Below you will find the Pupil Premium Grant Strategy Statement and Impact Evaluations for the last academic year.